 Get college credit for what you already know!
-UA Little Rock accepts six different types of Credit by Examination tests for a variety of courses.
+UA Little Rock accepts seven different types of Credit-by-Examination tests for a variety of courses.
 High School Students can earn credit through the Advanced Placement and International Baccalaureate programs at their schools.
 Both the CLEP and DSST examinations are available for current students or those wanting to transfer prior experiences into college credit.

 Students who wish to obtain credit through examination may do so in select courses.
 There are seven sources of examination credit: